SAP-archive/builder-cli/docu/files/LocalizedEditor.html.md

         <localized-text-editor data="localizedData" ng-form="someName2" builder-locale-type="currencies"></localized-text-editor>
     </div>
 ```
 The <b>builder-locale-type</b> attribute enables you to choose between a localized editor for languages and for currencies.
-You must set the value to `languages` or `currencies`, respectively.
-That attribute is required for a localized editor component.
-Please avoid configuration that will render your code invalid.
+Set the value to `languages` or `currencies`, respectively.
+This attribute is required for a localized editor component.
+Avoid any configuration that will render your code invalid.
 For example, a multi-line currency editor is an example of configuration that is not supported.
 The <b>builder-editor-type</b> attribute defines the type of editor.
 If it is empty, that indicates a single-line editor.
 If it contains a tab, that indicates a multi-line editor with tabs for languages.
 For the multi-line editor, you can specify the number of rows using the <b>builder-editor-rows</b> attribute.
 The <b>localizedData</b> object is passed on the <b>data</b> attribute, and the localized field label is passed with the <b>label</b> attribute.

 ### Validate the localized editor

-If you want your localized editor to be validated, you need to add the <b>builder-validate-required-languages</b> attribute set as `true` to the definition of a localized editor.
-Every value of the localized property is validated.
+To validate your localized editor, add the <b>builder-validate-required-languages</b> attribute, set as `true`, to the definition of a localized editor.
+The system validates each value.

 There are two warning indicators used in the validation process:

 <ul>
-<li> **globe** - Informs indirectly that one or more fields with required language from the list is empty.</li>
+<li> **globe** - Warns that one or more fields with required language from the list is empty.</li>
-<li> **frame text box** - Informs directly which field from the required ones you need to fill in.</li>
+<li> **frame text box** - Indicates which field to fill in from among the required ones.</li>
 </ul>
 The validation process consists of two stages.
 You can find more detailed information about each of them below: